Choosing a Program in the Department of Geosciences

 The combination of knowledge from geosciences, chemistry, biology, and geospatial technologies positions graduates for careers in a variety of federal, state, and local government positions dealing with the environment, planning, and sustainability.
 In the private field, many companies large and small need environmental consulting to help improve their sustainability and reduce their carbon footprints.
 Federal predictions show a much faster level of growth for these kinds of jobs compared to the overall job growth rate for the next decade.

 The Master of Science in Geosciences degree has two tracks: professional sciences and thesis research.
 The multi-disciplinary nature of the program offers opportunities to develop new skillsets in geospatial sciences (Geographic Information Systems, remote sensing, spatial analysis) and environmental geosystems (hydrogeology and watershed systems) that complement/enhance undergraduates experiences and backgrounds.
 While all of our undergradute tracks would prepare you to join the M.S. program, we have had many students successfully complete the program who started with with degrees in anthropology, physics, business, archeology, biology, computer science, and others.
+The program coordinator for the M.S. program is Dr. Henrique Momm.

 - Professional Science Track - For students who want to combine business and science coursework to develop necessary science proficiency while simultaneously developing workplace skills.
 The program is designed to be completed in two years and it culminates with a professional internship.